seb-patron/arxiv-spark/README.md

 - Docker and Docker Compose
 - At least 8GB of RAM allocated to Docker
-- Approximately 5GB of disk space for Elasticsearch and container images
+- Approximately 5GB of disk space for Elasticsearch

 ### Starting the Environment